moq-wg/moq-transport/draft-ietf-moq-transport.md

 ### Object Message Formats

+Every Track has a single 'Object Forwarding Preference' and publishers MUST NOT mix different forwarding preferences within a single track.
+If a subscriber receives different forward prefernces for a track, it SHOULD close the session with an error of 'Protocol Violation'.

 **Object Stream Message**

 An `OBJECT_STREAM` message carries a single object on a stream.
 There is no